Award winners champion sexual health and rehabilitation of mental health service users

 Another category winner in the 2019 awards was Debbie Creaser.
 She leads the community enhanced recovery team (CERT) at Sheffield Health and Social Care NHS Foundation Trust, which won the Team of the Year title.
 The team provides intensive rehabilitation enabling people who have been inpatients for years to live in their own homes.

-She says she highly recommends entering or nominating a member of your nursing team.
 ‘The awards are such a great opportunity to recognise and celebrate excellent practice,’ she says.

 The team was nominated by its service director.
 ‘Reading what was written in the nomination made us appreciate how much work we had done,’ says Ms Creaser.
 ‘Being shortlisted was an amazing achievement.
 I really appreciated being able to share our story.